moabd2356/CrimeApp/README.md

 # CrimeApp
-we can post crime and the user can see and write a comment to it anywhere anytime.
+we can post crime and the user can see and write a comment to it anywhere anytime.and it use firebase database.